-Statutory consultation took place from XXXX to XXXX 2022.
+Statutory consultation took place from 21st July to 5th September 2022.
 The LDO and accompanying supporting documents (e.g. Design Guide, Transport Assessment and Environmental Statement) were available for inspection at the Council's Offices.
-The documents were also available on the Council's Planning website.
+The documents were also available on the Council's Planning website portal, which included the LDO, Statement of Reasons, and all supporting documents.
+Consultees could view and comment on the application via the planning portal system.